 Join author and hike leader Don Weise for the presentation, “Hiking in Bear Country: Safety Tips & Great Local Hikes”.
 Copies of Don’s latest guidebook, Circuit Hikes in Harriman, will be available for purchase and signing.
 With more than 20 years’ experience as a hike leader, runner and environmental advocate, Weise will share tips for identifying extraordinary local hikes, hiking safely in bear country, and other hike preparation tips.
 His organization, the NY-NJ Trail Conference, builds, maintains and protects a network of more than 2,150 miles of trails, and engages nearly 1,900 volunteers in trail work throughout northern New Jersey and lower upstate New York.

 After the talk and weather permitting, Don will lead an optional, moderately strenuous local hike in Norvin Green State Forest.
-There is no charge to attend, however seating is limited, so please pre-register.
+This is free, however seating is limited, so please pre-register.

-Using Coast of Maine Products in your Vegetable and Perennial Gardens, OR, Gardening with Anita!–April 24th, Monday 6:30 pm
+Using Coast of Maine Products in your Vegetable & Perennial Gardens

-Gardener and cook, Anita DaFonte is returning once again to talk about using Coast of Maine products in your garden.
+Gardener & Cook Anita Dafonte is returning once again to talk about using Coast of Maine products in your garden.
 We LOVE these products!
+Penobscot Blend Compost & Peat, Lobster Compost, Earth Worm Castings, Potting Soils and more.
 She will talk about how to build rich organic soil with these amendments, making a perfect bed for your vegetables, annuals, perennials and shrubs.
 She will also share her preferred fertilizers, harvesting tips and recipes.
-Plus, she will again share her tips and how she saves her garden from wildlife foraging.
-This class is free, but register ahead if you can.
+Plus, she will again share her tips on how she saves her garden from wildlife foraging.
+This class is free, but please register ahead if you can.

 Create a beautiful fall centerpiece that will last for many weeks, from a pumpkin and live succulents.
 It requires no care and will look gorgeous on your thanksgiving table!
 Bring a glue gun (and glue) if you have them. $26.
 Deposit required